kpuka/SIMAH/_pages/consulting.md

 * Data visualization
 * Scientific manuscript preparation

-I have also developed numerous resources designed to introduce trainees to a variety of methodological and statistical topics, as well as a sample size calculator.
-To access these resources, click [here](/resources/).

 Please get in touch to inquire about these services and whether I may be able to help with your project.
 I offer a free consultation to scope the project needs and estimate the cost of the work.

+I have also developed numerous resources designed to introduce trainees to a variety of methodological and statistical topics, as well as a sample size calculator.
+To access these free resources, click [here](/resources/).

 <!-- Contact form  -->
 <div id="contact">